luau-lang/luau/rfcs/records.md

 A record is a collectable object that stores the field values as a inline array of values (TValues) as well as a pointer to the shape.
 Shape is a table that stores various lookup data as implementation details as well as metafields. `type(r)` is `"record"`; `getmetatable(r)` can be used to retrieve the shape.

+Being a collectable object, records use raw equality by default when comparing using `==` or hashing; equality behavior can be overridden via `__eq`.
+From this perspective, one could think of records as a user-defined userdata type as opposed to a host-defined userdata type: both typically expose a strict set of fields, both are heap-allocated, both use contiguous storage.

 Shape contains field lookup data in extra storage that's only allocated for shape tables, as well as the regular table fields.
 The field lookup data is internal and immutable; for example, it might contain a string->index dictionary to be able to quickly locate fields in internal storage.